awspete/awsiot/aws-iot210-device-management-builders-session/AWS_IoT_Device_Management_Builders_Session.md

 To enable [AWS IoT logging](https://docs.aws.amazon.com/iot/latest/developerguide/cloud-watch-logs.html), you must create an IAM role, register the role with AWS IoT, and then configure AWS IoT logging.

-Go to the AWS IoT console by logging into your AWS account and going to the IoT Core Service
+Go to the AWS IoT console by logging into your AWS account and going to the AWS IoT Core Service.
+Also make sure that you are in the same region where you deployed the AWS Cloudformation stack.

 1. Get started (only if no resources are provisioned)
 2. Settings